Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

-- 💾 You can download all (this readme, the example and the remover) [here 💾](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
+- 💾 You can download the package (readme, example and remover) [here 💾](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
 or just click on "Code" then "Download ZIP".

   - The EXAMPLE file (Rebind.reg) it's meant to be edited by you.